Location.com logo

 Communication Issues

-Customers frequently expressed frustration over long wait times for appointments and delays during visits, impacting their overall experience.
+Customers expressed frustration over long wait times for appointments and difficulty in scheduling timely visits.

 • HR